On black holes as macroscopic quantum objects

-As can be seen from Fig.~\ref{tunnel}, for an infalling mode smaller $\Delta P_X$ implies easier (and quicker) tunneling through the horizon.
-Also, fields are easier to tunnel if they are closer to the horizon.
-For an outgoing mode, Fig.~\ref{tunnel-out} describes the opposite situation.
+As can be seen from Fig.~\ref{tunnel}, for an infalling particle smaller $\Delta P_X$ implies easier (and quicker) tunneling through the horizon.
+Also, particles are easier to tunnel if they are closer to the horizon.
+For an outgoing particle, Fig.~\ref{tunnel-out} describes the opposite situation.
 Particles with larger $\Delta X$ are created further away from the horizon, and thus take less time to propagate to some fixed distant point.
 Therefore they are generated later.